nurulainibm/nurulainibm/README.md

 ✒️ My published work on ML applications in healthcare can be accessed [here](https://www.researchgate.net/profile/Nurulain-Ibrahim).

-📘 Currently learning SQL and PowerBi.
+📘 Currently learning SQL and PowerBI.

 📧 I can be reached at nurulainibm@gmail.com.